hiromon0125/hiromon0125/Readme.md

   </h1>
 </div>

-<h2>Who am I?</h2>
+## Who am I?
+I am an undergrad at Rochester Institute of Technology studying Bachelors in Software Engineering and imersion in Geographical Information Systems.
+I am a hardworking, detail oriented programmer equipped with creativity for technical problem solving and design fun user experience.
+This all basically means I program for life, but what does that mean exactly?

+### Here are some of my projects
-I am a Software Engineering student at Rochester Institute of Technology.
-I am a co-lead software engineer at a startup company <a href="https://getpupil.com/">Pupil</a> to develop a mobile app aimed to help high school students with college applications.
-Using technology like React native as the framework and Firebase for the backend.
-I aim to develop an application with a clean and functional interface that users would love to use.
+* I am a project manager at a startup company <a href="https://getpupil.com/">Pupil</a> to develop a mobile app aimed to help high school students with college applications.
+Using technology like React native and Expo as the framework and Firebase for the backend, I aim to develop an application with a clean and functional interface that users would love to use.
+* In my free time, I am also a lead software engineer at Multi-diciplinary Robotics Club at RIT, where I lead and develop software for quadruped robots from scratch with a team of 4 to 5 software engineers and also lead my team to work adjacent to variety of skilled engineers in other fields.
+My main focus of the project in Catbot is to not only create a functioning robot, but do so with the least technical debt and the most developer friendly for future freshmen and new programmers of any skillset.
+I accomplish such goal by architecting [custom frameworks](https://github.com/RIT-MDRC/RSMA) and produce detailed [implementation document](https://github.com/RIT-MDRC/Catbot/wiki/foundation#component) for any future catbot member.
+I even go as far as declaring a [sub-project](https://github.com/RIT-MDRC/lil-strider) within Catbot project to prove functionality of the custom frameworks and rigorously test for any potential developer experience issues.
+* When I am even freer than free, I develop full-stack [bus schedule application](https://github.com/hiromon0125/ritchie-bus-schedule) for all of RIT students to use.
+This is a mostly solo-developed application where I designed, developed, deployed, and tested for [real use](https://www.rit-bus.app/).
+The goal for this project was to not only create meaningful work, but also test my ability of researching modern technologies and managing full-stack application to be deployed by a single developer; not to mention following upto date design guidelines, web standards, and SEO optimization techniques.

 #

 <details>
   <summary><h2>My history</h2></summary>
   I spent the first eight years of my life in Japan, then moved to the U.S. Having a Japanese background puts my focus on user experience first, delivering applications that users will not have trouble using and are enjoyable to use.
 I started programming in high school, where I also started my capstone project, a complex calendar web app using the Svelte framework.
 It aimed to assist my classmates through their complex school schedules.
 </details>

-#

 ### Languages/Frameworks/Tools I use
 <img title="C Language" align="left" alt="C-language" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" />